A look back at the unravelling of “CIRS” mold/biotoxin illness, long before my diagnosis.

-Given I’ve been able to shed light on things for myself in this arena, I feel compelled to switch any lights on that might need to be going on for any of you or the people you love, so that you can get supported sooner with practitioners, treatments and therapies that are actually going to move you forward.
+Given I’ve been able to shed light on things for myself in this arena, I feel compelled to switch any lights on for any of you or the people you love, so that you can get supported sooner with practitioners, treatments and therapies that are actually going to move you forward.
 This will also be about patients educating their practitioners who aren’t aware of CIRS and how horrible the symptoms can be.
 Many doctors and psychiatrists who are now well versed in mould illness, say “their patients brought them mold… over and over again walking through the door, it became clearer and clearer that it was a story of mold exposure and my patients educated me on how that played out for them”.

 Most of you will read this whole thing and it will not apply to you… thank gosh for that!
 BUT you might have a sister, brother, child, cousin, best friend, flat mate, parent or work colleague who just cannot get on top of things in their health or are experiencing inflammation or strange unrelated symptoms or they’re always a million times better when they’re away but not well when they’re home and need a new tool in the kit to explore.
 Please pass this on if you feel that’s the case.

 So, let’s go back to my first memory in retrospect of being negatively impacted by mould.

 Then, thinking back to the string of houses I lived in from moving out of my childhood home to moving in with my now husband, so 1996 to 2006, I was overweight, sick and often inflamed in 2 of them, and easily lost weight/well/motivated/energetic in the other 3.
 No major lifestyle changes to note.
 Eat well, exercise quite a bit, never been a big drinker…